shafanaS/cicd-test-artifacts/README.md

             eg: helloworld_common_1.0.car

 * A sample scenario test suite implemented using Testng is in `test/{product}/sample-test-suite{product}` directory.
 This run a simple test to validate response code of a rest endpoint.
-Use following command to run the test
+Use following command to run the test.
 ```
 mvn test -Dendpoint=<ENDPOINT>
 ```